 Each semester students will have the opportunity to evaluate their courses and their teachers, unless the course has fewer than five students and thus not conducive to anonymity of evaluations.
-The evaluations are done online, with information emailed to all students in the class.
+The evaluations are done online (https://webapps.franklin.uga.edu/evaluation), with information emailed to all students in the class.
 All evaluations are confidential.
 Copies are retained and read by the Department Head and instructor after grades have been posted for classes, unless the the instructor allows others to read her or his evaluation for reasons such as retention, honors, or promotion.